-We have audited the accompanying consolidated financial statements of First National Bancorp, Inc. and Subsidiaries (the "Corporation"), which comprise the consolidated balance sheet as of December 31, 2017 and 2016 and the related consolidated statements of income, comprehensive income, stockholders' equity, and cash flows for the years then ended, and the related notes to the consolidated financial statements.
+We have audited the accompanying consolidated financial statements of First National Bancorp, Inc. and Subsidiaries, which comprise the consolidated balance sheet as of December 31, 2020, and the related consolidated statements of income, comprehensive income, stockholders' equity, and cash flows for the year then ended, and the related notes to the financial statements.

-Management's Responsibility for the Consolidated Financial Statements
+Management's Responsibility for the Financial Statements